bringauto/etna/tests/etna-testing-scenarios.md

    ```

 7. **Wait some time so the virtual vehicle has a chance to pass through some stops**.
-   *Ideally, wait until the HTTP API sniffer prints out warnings about "vehicle not found" because it sometimes crashes after this message.*
+   *Ideally, wait until the HTTP API sniffer prints out warnings about "vehicle not found" because it ensures that important components have noticed the vehicle's absence.*
 8. **Start the MQTT broker again**:

    ```bash